Carl Sagan: Posthumous recognition

-The 1997 film Contact, based on Sagan's only novel of the same name and finished after his death, ends with the dedication "For Carl".
-His photo can also be seen in the film.
+Sites named after him

 In 1997, the Sagan Planet Walk was opened in Ithaca, New York.
 It is a walking-scale model of the Solar System, extending 1.2 km from the center of The Commons in downtown Ithaca to the Sciencenter, a hands-on museum.
 The exhibition was created in memory of Carl Sagan, who was an Ithaca resident and Cornell Professor.
 Professor Sagan had been a founding member of the museum's advisory board.

-The landing site of the unmanned Mars Pathfinder spacecraft was renamed the Carl Sagan Memorial Station on July 5, 1997.
+The landing site of the uncrewed Mars Pathfinder spacecraft was renamed the Carl Sagan Memorial Station on July 5, 1997.

 Asteroid 2709 Sagan is named in his honor, as is the Carl Sagan Institute for the search of habitable planets.